What Is Raynaud's Phenomenon?

-- Nifedipine (high blood pressure medicine) has been given and used to treat Raynaud’s symptoms with excellent results, because of its vasodilator effects. (safe to use while breastfeeding)
+- Nifedipine (high blood pressure medicine) has been used to treat Raynaud’s symptoms with excellent results because of its vasodilator effects. (safe to use while breastfeeding)

-- Making sure that your baby is latching on correctly, can also lessen the pain and eliminate any other sources of nipple pain associated with breastfeeding.
+- Ensuring your baby is latching on correctly can also lessen the pain and eliminate other sources of nipple pain associated with breastfeeding.

 - Try to stay calm and in a stress-free environment.

 - Stay away from coffee or other caffeinated drinks, as these will worsen the symptoms of Raynaud syndrome.